10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 - Stores that want a balance between features and a fast, modular asset structure.

-If you’re comparing GeneratePress vs Astra:
+If you are comparing GeneratePress vs Astra:

 - GeneratePress is often lighter out of the box,

-- Astra offers more starter templates and ecosystem tools – but both can be tuned to hit 90–100 mobile scores.
+- Astra offers more starter templates and ecosystem tools, but both can be tuned to hit 90–100 mobile scores.

 Kadence – modern design with built-in performance features